megmcca/p3hpc_ad_lmp-kk/README.md

 # sc25_ad_lmp-kk
 Artifact description for SC25 paper submission "LAMMPS-KOKKOS: Performance Portable Molecular Dynamics Across Exascale Architectures"

-NOTE: not uploading data for figures 3 (carveout) and 6 (scaling) until permission granted

 Data was generated from a variety of LAMMPS-KOKKOS compilations and computing environments.
 All data from computations is shown in one of the six total figures.
 For that reason, we have opted to organize artifact description in terms of each figure.